 What we see in this analysis are overlapping graphs of the most frequent values.
 The frequency is centred around 1288000 bits, which is a safe value for the 322KiB long sequences I have been analysing: comparing a total of 2576000 bits each time, it is precisely half of the total.

-It appears that Longfellow-ZK proofs yield slightly lower Hamming distance values, but I believe that's not very important.
+It appears that Longfellow-ZK proofs yield slightly lower Hamming distance values, but I believe this is not particularly important.

-Also, by adopting the classic Shannon measurement for entropy (a built-in octet method in Zenroom), we obtain values between 0.97 and 0.98, which are consistent with those for generated cryptographic random data.
+Additionally, by employing the classic Shannon measurement for entropy (a built-in octet method in Zenroom), we obtain values ranging from 0.97 to 0.98, which are consistent with those for generated cryptographic random data.

 Security considerations